chingchia1083/Healthcare-analysis-case-study/README.md

 ORDER BY 2 DESC;
 ```

-#### Patient Details Example
+#### Patient Details FOR ABOVE CASE
-View encounter history for a specific patient:
+Once I know the most frequently readmitted patient, I can use where clause to see more details about this patient:

 ```sql
 SELECT *